robreuss/VirtualGameController/README.md

 	 1. Clean and build the framework project for the target platform
     1. Navigate to the sample project source code
-    2. The framework file will appear in red; delete it
+    1. The old framework file will appear in red; delete it
-    3. Bring up the project properties and go to the General tab
+    1. Bring up the project properties and go to the General tab
-    4. Remove the existing framework reference under Embedded Binaries
+    1. Remove the existing framework reference under Embedded Binaries
-    4. Click the plus button under Embedded Binaries
+    1. Click the plus button under Embedded Binaries
-    5. Find the appropriate framework file for the target platform and add it
+    1. Find the appropriate framework file for the target platform and add it
-    6. Note that if building the Bridge sample project, you'll also need to add the watchOS framework to the watch extension target.
+    1. Note that if building the Bridge sample project, you'll also need to add the watchOS framework to the watch extension target.
-    6. You should be able to run the project now in either the simulator or on a device
+    1. You should be able to run the project now in either the simulator or on a device

-    If you happen to know how I can ensure that the frameworks stay linked to the sample projects, please let me know at <virtualgamecontroller@gmail.com>.
-As it is, they point to DerivedData and lose their connection when cloned to a different machine.

 - To explore using your _Apple Watch_ as a controller, use the __iOS Bridge__ sample, which is setup as a watchOS project.
 A watch can interact with the iPhone it is paired to as either a Bridge (forwarding values to some other Central) or as a Central (displaying the game interface directly on the paired iPhone).
 Discovery of paired watches is automatic.